German occupation of Belgium during World War II: Background

 Belgium had pursued a policy of neutrality since its independence in 1830, successfully avoiding becoming a belligerent in the Franco-Prussian War (1870–71).
 In World War I, the German Empire invaded Belgium.
 During the ensuing occupation, the Allies encouraged Belgian workers to resist the occupiers through non-compliance, leading to large-scale reprisals against Belgian civilians by the German army.

 As political tensions escalated in the years leading to World War II, the Belgian government again announced its intention to remain neutral in the event of war in Europe.
 The military was reorganised into a defensive force and the country left several international military treaties it had joined in the aftermath of World War I. Construction began of defences in the east of the country.
 When France and Britain declared war on Germany in September 1939, Belgium remained strictly neutral while mobilising its reserves.

-Without warning, the Germans invaded Belgium on 10 May 1940.
+The Belgian military was already on high alert in 1940.In fact, the Belgian Army actually obtained a copy of the German attack plans in early 1940 when a German Messerschmitt Bf 108 carrying secret plans for the invasion of Western Europe (Fall Gelb) was forced to land in Vucht on January 10, 1940.

 During the Battle of Belgium, the Belgian army was pushed back into a pocket in the northwest of Belgium and surrendered on 28 May.
 The government fled to France, and later the United Kingdom, establishing an official government in exile under pre-war Prime Minister Hubert Pierlot.
 They were responsible for forming a small military force made up of Belgian and colonial troops, known as the Free Belgian Forces and which fought as part of the Allied forces.